dengqiaoyu/Parallel_Optimization/assignment/1/write-up.md

    Vector Utilization:        68.121626%
    ```

-   Vector utilization decreases when VECTOR_WIDTH increases from 2 to 16, because more VECTOR_EIDTH means that there are more data computed at the same time, and not all of data will finish computing process at the same time.
+   Vector utilization decreases when VECTOR_WIDTH increases from 2 to 16, because more VECTOR_WIDTH means that there are more data computed at the same time, and not all of data will finish computing process at the same time.
 More data computed at the same time, the more chance we have that many vectors are actually not being used because they have finished.
+From math perspective, *vector utilization* is calculated by *utilized vector lanes* divided by *total vector lanes*, from the data above, we can see that while *utilized vector lanes* remain mostly the same when VECTOR_WIDTH increasing from 2 to 16, *total vector lanes* increases because of more loop iterations caused by more imbalance computation cost within vector.

 3. See in source code.